xendk/custode.el/README.md

   starts out disabled, so adding a task wont make anything happen in itself.
 * `e`: Enable a task.
 This makes custode run this task whenever saving a file in the project.
+When run interactively, this will also trigger the task (can be suppressed with a prefix orgument).
 * `d`: Disable a task.
 Stops a task from running automatically again.
 * `c`: Set task arguments.
 When arguments has been set, they're added to the shell command when the task run.
 A use case is temporarily